israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 In this page, it will explain shortly about all of the JavaScript fundamental elements and concepts which will set a quick overview for the very basic of JavaScript

+And it will be recommended to re-read this page frequently as it could help you understand and get clarify with JavaScript quickly.

+So its very intention is to make you less confuse.

 ## Syntax

 Syntax is a set of rules that defined how a program are constructed.